Brazil's BRF sued in U.S. after ex-CEO arrest, food safety probe

 The plaintiff, Ryo Nakamura, claimed that BRF, former CEO Pedro Faria and other officials artificially inflated the Sao Paulo-based company’s share price by misleading shareholders about its operations and compliance practices.

-Nakamura said this included the payment of bribes to regulators and politicians to conceal unsanitary practices at BRF’s meatpacking plants, and that BRF’s share price fell as news of the probe known as“Operation Weak Flesh” came to light.
+Nakamura said this included the payment of bribes to regulators and politicians to conceal unsanitary practices at BRF’s meatpacking plants, and that BRF’s share price fell as news of the probe known as “Operation Weak Flesh” came to light.

 BRF’s ADRs closed at $7.59 on March 5, down 19 percent in one day and 51 percent from early October, after Faria was arrested and a Brazilian judge accused BRF officials of covering up possible food contamination.